 4. Inquire about previous SEO work

 After hearing their benchmarks for expected results, ask to see a case study from one of their previous clients.
 Though these may not be available with all firms, particularly younger ones.
 Case studies serve as a great benchmark of what great results can look like for a specific service.

 Marketers always want to highlight the outliers, so it should be noted that the results shown in the case study aren’t likely to reflect the actual metrics that you can expect to see if you were to work with the firm.

-For example, our SEO foundation case study highlights a client that experienced a 127% increase in organic traffic from an SEO foundation.
-Normally, we’d expect a 10-20% growth in organic traffic from this service over 3-6 months, but choose to highlight an outlier in this specific case study.
+Streamline signed up for our Standard Growth Content Marketing Service.
+Normally, we’d expect a 50% growth in organic traffic from this service over 12 months.
+However, we chose to highlight an outlier in this specific case study.

-At Junto, we’re firm believers in providing full transparency of everything that we’re working on.
-We invite clients to access a Trello board.
-This board shows the status of all upcoming deliverables and assigns a due date to each.
+At Intergrowth™, we’re firm believers in providing full transparency of everything that we’re working on.

 Most reputable SEO providers will provide some form of reporting for ongoing relationships.
 Ask to see a sample report that they send out to clients.
 You should also ask about the primary metrics that their company reports on.

-Good SEO firms will report on metrics like backlink count, target keyword rankings, and organic traffic improvements.
-Great firms will take these metrics and tie it back to revenue for your business.
+Good SEO companies will report on metrics like backlink count, search engine rankings for high-priority keywords, and organic traffic improvements.
+Great firms will take these metrics and tie them back to revenue for your business.

 Struggling to find a reputable SEO firm?
-Come see how we can help.
+See how we can help.

 7. Ask about time commitment on your end